-One technique I use with my coaching clients, I borrowed from the theory and practice of focusing, initially created by Eugene Gendlin (and developed by Ann Weiser Cornell – see link below for her book).
+One technique I use with my coaching clients is from the theory and practice of focusing, initially created by Eugene Gendlin (and developed by Ann Weiser Cornell – see link below for her book).
 It’s a form of body-mind therapy that has the individual look inwards to listen to the messages the body gives us.
 Through the process, people describe the feeling and basically free associate.
 Part of the process involves naming the part of the body from which the feeling appears to emanate and use the phrase ‘part of me’.
 So instead of ‘I’m angry’, you would say ‘part of me is angry’.
 This seems an accurate representation of what we often do when experiencing mixed emotions, especially in relation to relationships with loved ones.
-Yes we love them but part of us is sometimes infuriated by them.
+Yes, we love them but part of us is sometimes also infuriated by them.

 Once you have partitioned the feeling, it immediately invites you to consider the part or parts of you that are not feeling a particular way.
-In coaching sessions it helps the client consider their issues from a broader range of internal perspectives.
-Invariably the dialogue follows the pattern ‘You know, yes part of my is angry and rightly so and secretly part of me is relieved or delighted’ and so on.
+In coaching sessions, it helps the client consider their issues from a broader range of internal perspectives.
+Invariably the dialogue follows the pattern ‘You know, yes part of me is angry and rightly so and secretly part of me is relieved or delighted’ and so on.
 Using ‘part of me’ acknowledges that we are multi-faceted beings and that cannot be reduced to black and white, either-or states.
 It doesn’t deny the feeling.
 It acknowledges it in a way that allows other aspects of your experience to have a voice too.
 It helps to provide a useful platform from which you can move forward.
-Together with other solution-focused principles it can help break the stronghold of overwhelm.
+Together with other solution-focused principles, it can help break the stronghold of overwhelm.
 As with any technique, it becomes more effective if you make it a habit, not use it when you need it.
-It’s a way in which our language shape our thoughts and build our confidence (and esteem) by revealing all aspects of ourselves.
+It’s a way in which our language shapes our thoughts and build our confidence (and esteem) by revealing all aspects of ourselves.